My family loves riding theme park rides. While we love the characters, shows, and other attractions, we are really there for the rides.

 Pirates of the Caribbean

 I’d been on the Pirates of the Caribbean in Florida and Paris before going on the California version.
-But this one is definitely my favorite, because it’s a longer ride with a bigger drop.
-You’ll definitely want to experience it.
+But this one is definitely my favorite because it’s a longer ride with a bigger drop.
+You’ll absolutely want to experience it during your Disneyland vacation.

 The Haunted Mansion